 Retirees, clinical faculty, adjunct faculty, visiting scholars, professional associates, casual or part-time staff, staff on salary continuance, CNS faculty are not eligible for Microsoft 365.

-*Students cannot access all Microsoft 365 services available to Memorial users.
+*Students cannot access all Microsoft 365 services available to faculty and staff.
 Students can access Teams to collaborate with faculty and staff as well as download Office for personal use.
 The student collaboration space is Google Workspace.

 Terms and Conditions of Use